 - Uncover the most common configuration and security mistakes.

-Where the report data come from?
+Where does the report data come from?

 - Internal in-memory statistics

-- No external tools are installed
+- No external tool are installed

 Every audit consists of several stages.